eucalyptus/euca-demo/demos/demo-00-initialize/docs/demo-00-initialize.md

 This document describes the manual procedure to initialize a new Eucalyptus Region for demos.

+### Prerequisites

-This variant is meant to be run as root
+This variant must be run by root on the Eucalyptus CLC host.

-This procedure is based on the hp-gol01-f1 demo/test environment running on host odc-f-32 in the PRC.
-It uses **hp-gol01-f1** as the AWS_DEFAULT_REGION, and **mjc.prc.eucalyptus-systems.com** as the AWS_DEFAULT_DOMAIN.
-Note that this domain only resolves inside the HP Goleta network.

-This is using the following host in the HP Goleta server room:
-- odc-f-32.prc.eucalyptus-systems.com: CLC+UFS+MC+Walrus+CC+SC+NC
-  - Public: 10.104.10.74/16
+It assumes the environment was installed via FastStart and the additional scripts needed to initialize DNS, PKI, SSL reverse-proxy and the initialization of Euca2ools and AWSCLI, as described in the [FastStart Install](../../../installs/install-10-faststart) section, have been run, or equivalent manual configuration has been done.

 ### Define Parameters